 To keep your feet healthy, you should:

 If you have diabetes, you should see your health care providers every 3 months.
-At these visits your health care provider may:
+At these visits your provider may:

-The health care provider may also send you to the laboratory for blood and urine tests to:
+The provider may also send you to the laboratory for blood and urine tests to:

 Visit the dentist every 6 months.
 You should see your eye doctor once a year.
-Your health care provider may ask you to see your eye doctor more often.
+Your provider may ask you to see your eye doctor more often.

 American Diabetes Association.
 Standards of medical care in diabetes -- 2014.Diabetes Carewww.ncbi.nlm.nih.gov/pubmed/24357209